 The most common side effects include scaling/crusting, hypo/hyper-pigmentation, itching, stinging, and/or burning, redness and edema.
 Severe stinging and/or burning at one or more lesions being treated was reported by at least 50% of patients at some time during the treatment.

 Patients should avoid exposure of the photosensitive treatment sites to sunlight or bright indoor light prior to and at least 48 hours after blue/red light treatment.
 Exposure may result in a stinging and/or burning sensation and may cause erythema or edema of the lesions.
 Sunscreens will not protect against photosensitivity reactions caused by visible light.

 Aminolevulinic acid topical solution will make you sensitive to the sun.
 This effect may be increased by other medicines that also cause sensitivity to the sun such as:

 The number of treatments will depend upon your skin type.
 Your doctor will advise you on the best course of treatments for you.
-However, you will see a change in your skin texture and fine lines and wrinkles and pigmentation.
+However, you will see a change in your skin texture and fine lines and wrinkles and pigmentation with just one treatment.